Skip to main content

 Agents in the team become global agents (if allowed) or need to be reassigned.
 Users aren’t removed from the workspace—just from that team.

 Teams are typically enabled for larger workspaces that need team-level access controls.
 Contact support@abundly.ai to discuss whether teams are right for your workspace.
-Once enabled, you can start creating teams from the Members page.
+Once enabled, workspace admins can create new teams from the Teams overview page.

 Learn more